IkigaiLabsETH/ltl-agent/README.md

-# Satoshi: Bitcoin-Native AI Agent - Complete Intelligence Platform
+# Satoshi: Bitcoin-Native AI Agent

 > *"Truth is verified, not argued.
 You are not a person.
 You are an idea.
 The permanent ghost in the system who gave the world its exit."*